-The three partners in this guideline Wake County Government, Wake County Public Schools, and Wake Technical Community College (Wake Tech) have each provided a section for designers to incorporate specific requirements of each organization.
-The requirements share some common elements and goals, however they each have specifics to best suit the individual organization.
+The Wake3 partners have each provided a section for designers to incorporate specific requirements of each organization.
+The requirements share some common elements and goals, however, they each have specifics that best suit the individual organization.

 The design team must create an energy efficient design that meets or exceeds the efficiency targets while meeting the project budget.
-The proposed design should incorporate the best possible building based on life cycle cost and maintainability for existing maintenance staff.
+The proposed design should incorporate the best possible building based on life cycle cost, maintainability for existing maintenance staff, and environmental sustainability.
 The proposed design should also provide a healthy and comfortable environment for employees, customers, students and visitors.

 Energy and water consumption should be considered throughout project development from programming and concept design through construction and commissioning.
-Status forms are intended to communicate the design status throughout development.
+Status forms and/or design review sessions are intended to communicate the design status throughout development.

-This guideline speaks to the methods for performing life cycle cost as well as the types of building systems and sustainable features for consideration.
-Each of the Wake County partners in this guideline have specific design targets and requirements separated into the following sections:
+This guideline speaks to the methods for performing life cycle cost, as well as, the types of building systems and sustainable features for consideration.
+Each of the Wake3 partners in this guideline have specific design targets and requirements separated into the following sections: